 Following the two free months, your card will automatically be charged at the full member annual rate of $189 for a 12-month paid membership.
 If you’re not satisfied with CLEAR after your two-month trial, you can cancel any time before your account is set to renew for no additional cost.

-This free two-month trial is a no-brainer for anyone looking to travel this summer.
+This free two-month trial is a no-brainer for anyone looking to travel this year.
 You can take advantage of the benefits of CLEAR to skip the often long airport security lines.